Summary

 Any preparation?

 In the past, you needed to fast before this test but now it is considered that fasting is not needed — in fact non-fasting is preferred by many laboratories.
-If you need to repeat a test to confirm abnormal results, fasting for 8 — 12 hours may be required and only water is permitted.
+However, fasting for 8 – 12 hours may be required before a repeat test to confirm abnormal results.
+Only water is permitted.

 Reading your test report